rohitjha/DiMPL/README.md

 Usage
 -----

-$ ghc -F -pgmF ./preprocess.sh file.hs
+$ ghc -F -pgmF preprocess.sh file.hs

 This generates "file.o", "file.hi" and the executable "file".
 The executable can be run by typing: